MertenD/gamificated-bpmn-editor/README.md

-# BPMN Editor
+# GBPMN Editor

 This repository contains a BPMN (Business Process Model and Notation) editor built using React, TypeScript, and [React Flow](https://reactflow.dev/).
-The editor is designed to create and edit BPMN diagrams, which can then be used with the [Gamificated BPMN Engine](https://github.com/MertenD/gamificated-bpmn-engine).
+The editor is designed to create and edit BPMN diagrams, which contains gamification elements and can then be used with the [Gamificated BPMN Engine](https://github.com/MertenD/gamificated-bpmn-engine).

 You can try the editor at [http://gbpmneditor.mertendieckmann.de/](http://gbpmneditor.mertendieckmann.de/).